magicjascha/fuse_shift/README.md

 This app was constructed for data-collection with high security needs.

 ## Encryption
 The data submitted by the users is saved assymmetrically encrypted on the server.
-Since only the public key resides on the computer, it can only be decrypted after downloading it to a private computer, where the private key resides.
+Since only the public key resides on the server, it can only be decrypted after downloading it to a private computer, where the private key resides.

 To enable the users to look at submitted data nevertheless, a symmetrically encrypted copy of the data is saved in the browser's localstorage.
 It can only be decrypted when the browser communicated with the app.